 Scheduling

 Western Boone begins its official scheduling process in January of each school year.
 Parents and students can review grade-level focused information in mid-January each year to learn about graduation requirements, course availability, and college/career planning.
 Counselors will begin meeting with students and parents on an individual basis in mid-January through March.
 Please feel free to review the forms and information below for more information.
 Schedule requests may be reviewed and changed in April.
 After April of each year, there are NO schedule changes approved.
-Any questions can be directed to the assigned counselor here.
+Any questions can be directed to the assigned counselor listed above.

 Scheduling Forms